 4. Enjoy the holiday season by strategizing your giving plan.

 “Soulful giving enlarges your capacity to be more caring – you give for the joy of it, expecting nothing in return.” – Judith Orloff, M.D.

-When you’re organized, you can find time to enjoy the process of selecting unique and special items for your family and friends.
+When you’re organized, you can find time to enjoy selecting unique and special items for your family and friends.

-I find online shopping less exciting, but I try to make it more enjoyable by designating time (I use a timer), listening to music, and feeling excited while searching for the perfect items for my family members.
+I find online shopping less exciting, but I make it more enjoyable by designating time (I use a timer) and listening to music while searching for that perfect item.

 Infuse giving with the energy of joy.

 You can also take time to donate to a charity of your choice.
 Take a look at four charities that have the mission of empowering women here.

 “The more you celebrate your life, the more there is in life to celebrate.” – Oprah Winfrey.

 Celebration comes in many forms.